Rijksmuseum/rijksmuseum.github.io/index.md

 Issues regarding this API can be discussed in the [api-issues repository](https://github.com/Rijksmuseum/api-issues/).

 ## The Rijksmuseum API
 The live website API (which has a live link to the website platform) makes the full power of the award-winning [Rijksmuseum website](https://www.rijksmuseum.nl) directly accessible to developers.
 Searching the collection through the API offers a wide range of interesting possibilities, as do features such as the “explore the collection” pages, the Rijksstudio users’ collections, and the tiled images used to zoom in to close-ups of works of art.
 Other kinds of data are also available, such as information from the Rijksmuseum's events calendar.
 The JSON-based service is so easy to use that you can create an application using the Rijksmuseum’s rich and freely accessible content in no time.

 ## Access to the API
-You will first need to request an API key, to access the data and images.
-You can do this via the advanced settings of your [Rijksstudio account](https://www.rijksmuseum.nl/nl/mijn/gegevens).
-You will then immediately be given a code.
-You will need this code to use the APIs.
+To access the data and images, you will first need to obtain an API key.
+You can do this via the advanced settings of your [Rijksstudio account](https://www.rijksmuseum.nl/en/rijksstudio/my/profile).
+You will be given a key instantly upon request.
+Every request to the API must be accompanied by this key.

 ## Documentation
 Below you find the documentation for the live website API.